Battle of Konna

-The Battle of Konna was a battle in the Northern Mali Conflict that took place in January 2013 in the town of Konna in central Mali.
-Various Islamic fundamentalist rebels fought with the government of Mali, the latter of which was supported by French soldiers participating in Operation Serval.
+The Battle of Konna was a battle in the Northern Mali Conflict fought in January 2013 in the town of Konna in central Mali.
+Various Islamic fundamentalist rebels fought against the government of Mali, which was supported by French soldiers participating in Operation Serval.
 This battle was among the first French engagements in their intervention in the Mali War.

-The fighting began when rebel fighters disguised as passengers on a public bus infiltrated the town.
+The fighting first started when rebel fighters disguised as passengers on a public bus infiltrated the town.
 The bus was stopped at a Malian army checkpoint on the outskirts of Konna.
 As soldiers entered the bus to search it, the Islamists opened fire, killing the soldiers.
 Additional rebels then poured into the town.
 After several hours of fighting, the Malian army was routed to its base, abandoning the town to the rebels and reportedly leaving several heavy weapons and armored vehicles behind.
 Around 25 Malian soldiers were killed.

 An estimated 1,200 Islamist fighters advanced to within 20 kilometers of Mopti, a Mali military garrison town.

 The battle ended in a victory for the Malian government and France, with rebel fighters driven out of the town.

 Background

-On January 1, 2013, Ansar Dine representatives presented two main demands to the Malian government through Burkinabe mediator President Blaise Compaoré: the proclamation of "the Islamic character of the Malian State in the constitution and autonomy for the Azawad region.
+On January 1, 2013, representatives of Ansar Dine presented two main demands to the Malian government through Burkinabe mediator President Blaise Compaoré: the proclamation of 'the Islamic character of the Malian State in the constitution' and autonomy for the Azawad region.
 The Malian government rejected these demands.
 Consequently, on 3 January 2013, Ansar Dine leader Iyad Ag Ghali declared an end to the ceasefire, citing the government's "bad faith".

-On the 4th, Ansar Dine handed over a document to the Burkinabè mediator and president Blaise Compaoré in which he called for the autonomy of Azawad and the application of Sharia law in northern Mali.
-But since 2 January, from the regions of Gao and Timbuktu, the jihadist forces of Ansar Dine, Movement of Oneness and Jihad in Western Africa (MUJAO), Al-Qaeda in the Islamic Maghreb (AQIM) and Boko Haram were gathering in Bambara Maoudé.
+On the 4th, Ansar Dine handed over a document to the Burkinabè mediator and president Blaise Compaoré in which it called for the autonomy of Azawad and the application of Sharia law in northern Mali.
+However, since January the 2nd, from the regions of Gao and Timbuktu, the jihadist forces of Ansar Dine, Movement of Oneness and Jihad in Western Africa (MUJAO), Al-Qaeda in the Islamic Maghreb (AQIM) and Boko Haram were gathering in Bambara Maoudé.
 On the 7th, about fifty of their vehicles passed Douentza and positioned themselves at Dangol Boré, facing the Malian army.
 For added discretion, jihadist pickups avoided forming in columns, instead opting to move in wooded areas in small groups in scattered formation so as not to be signaled by plumes of smoke.
-The pickups were camouflaged by being covered with mud and the fighters hid under tent cloths to escape the infrared visions.
+The pickup trucks were camouflaged by being covered with mud and the fighters hid under tent cloths to escape the infrared vision.